• Skip to primary navigation

 Zucchini is a summer vegetable that is versatile enough to be included in all types of recipes, including Cajun dishes.

-The mild flavor and crunchy texture of zucchini make them a great addition to jambalaya, gumbos, and similar meals.
+The mild flavor and crunchy texture of zucchini make them a good addition to jambalaya, gumbos, and similar meals.

 Zucchini can also be roasted for a crispy accompaniment to rice and gravy or added to stir fries for extra depth of flavor.